ProjectNighthold/NightholdCore/README.md

 We dont have fear to use code from other public projects or projects based on GNU or GPL Licenced Code, always giving the thanks to the proper dev or team that made them.

+## State

+Soon we will put a link so you can see the current state of development of the emu and db.

+## TODO

+Soon we will put a link so you can see the the list of main things to fix or you can contribute.

 ## Requirements